GRE General Test Overview

 Quantitative Reasoning Section

-Some of the Quantitative Reasoning questions are posed in real-life settings, while others are posed in purely mathematical settings.
-Many of the questions are "word problems," which must be translated and modeled mathematically.
+Some Quantitative Reasoning questions are posed in real-life settings, while others are posed in purely mathematical settings.
+Many questions are "word problems," which must be translated and modeled mathematically.

 The GRE Quantitative Reasoning section tests your ability to: